-If you’ve used an iron sulphate fertiliser then wait a couple of days after to apply the seed, but if you’ve any other kind then feel free to apply it at any time (preferably just before or during seeding).
+If you’ve used an iron sulphate fertiliser then wait a couple of days after to apply the seed, but if you’ve used any other type then feel free to apply it at any time (preferably just before or during seeding).

 As I said before the best way to tackle and prevent moss is to keep your lawn in the best condition possible.
-The main things you want to focus on are mowing frequently, watering whenever the lawn needs it and feeding it properly, this encourages proper grass growth and helps it fight against not only moss but other diseases too.
+The main things you want to focus on are mowing frequently, watering whenever the lawn needs it, raking, scarifying, aerating and feeding it properly, this encourages proper grass growth and helps it fight against not only moss but other diseases too.

 In saying that there are a few other things you can do too:

 - Thin out any overhanging trees to prevent shade on the lawn.

 - When seeding or laying new turf in a shaded area, make sure the grass seed mix is specified for shaded lawns.